Ableytner/abllib/README.md

 The wrapper module contains a modified version of threading.Lock.
 The .acquire method now accepts None for a timeout.

+Additionally, releasing the lock while it is not locked does not raise an error.

 #### Custom Semaphore (`abllib.wrapper.Semaphore`)

 The wrapper module also contains a custom Semaphore class based on threading.BoundedSemaphore.